andywer/ts/README.md

   $ ts --out-dir <path> <...entrypoint files>
   $ ts [--declaration] [--emit-tsconfig] [--lint] [--out-dir <path>] [<...entrypoint files>]

+Arguments
+  Pass any glob pattern(s) of the files to compile, like 'src/**/*.ts' or '!src/**/*.test.(ts|tsx)'.
+  You only need to pass the entrypoints of your program.

 Options
   --declaration         Create declaration files (*.d.ts) in output directory.
 Defaults to true.
   --emit-tsconfig       Create/update tsconfig.json file.
   --emit-tslint         Create/update tslint.json file.
   --help                Print this help.
   --jsx <option>        Enable JSX support in TSX files.
-Set to "react" or "preserve".
+Set to "react", "react-native" or "preserve".
   --lib <...lib>        Set features available at runtime: ES5, ES2015, ..., DOM, WebWorker, ...
   --lint                Run tslint.
 Uses configuration from package.json or tslint.json.
   --lint <...config>    Run tslint, <config> can be "latest" or a tslint-config-<config> package.
+  --monorepo            Indicates a monorepo package.
+Will look for types in package and monorepo root.
   --no-strict           Disable strict mode.
   --out-dir, -o <path>  Set the output directory.
 Defaults to dist/.
   --out-module <type>   Set the output module type: "commonjs" (default), "es2015", "umd", ...
+  --skip-lib-check      Don't type-check declaration files (*.d.ts).
+  --source-maps         Create source maps.
   --target, -t <target> Set target: ES5, ES2015, ..., ESNext
   --watch, -w           Watch and re-run on file changes.
   --version             Print version.

-  Almost all options can be set in the package.json file, so you don't need to set them all on invocation.
+Almost all options can be set in the package.json file, so you don't need to pass them on invocation.

 See <https://github.com/andywer/ts> for CLI details.
 See <https://www.typescriptlang.org/docs/handbook/compiler-options.html> for compiler options details.
 ```